 - About $150 for RV insurance.

 With this setup, costs would be about $4,700 per month.
-For some people, this number may be excellent, and for others, it may be plain awful.
+This number may be excellent for some people, but it may be awful for others.
 Fortunately, there are plenty of ways to tweak your expenses.

 If you don’t finance your rig and instead just buy it, you’ll be able to save about $600, maybe even more if you have a pricey rig.

-Instead of camping at private RV parks, you could stay only at public ones, which would bring down the costs to about $600 per month.
-This would be true if you stayed in an RV park every day in the month.
+Instead of camping at private RV parks, you could stay only at public ones, bringing down the costs to about $600 per month if you stayed in an RV park every day of the month.

-You may also be able to save plenty of money on health insurance by going for a cheaper package.
+You may also save plenty of money on health insurance by purchasing a cheaper package.
 Unfortunately, it isn’t easy to say how much you could cut your costs because health insurance costs are difficult to predict.

 These numbers are only approximations.
-Every RVer is going to have different needs, so you will have to plan your budget accordingly.
+Every RVer will have different needs, so you must plan your budget accordingly.
 But if you don’t know where to start, you could use the numbers we provided as a baseline.